yschaeff/ICantBelieveItsNotDNS/README.md

 ---
 What if we don't resolve the compression pointers during the AXFR?
 That's right, just let them sit unresolved for a bit.
 In the mean time drop all those pesky DNSSEC records we are offered.
-Those are to big anyway and I really don't to deal with NSEC lookups on this tiny device.
+Those are to big anyway and I really don't want to deal with NSEC lookups on this tiny device.
 Also, while we are at it drop anything other than class IN, that does not exist in my world.
 We end up with just a small set of records.
 But how do we resolve the owner names, we don't